Ellerslie Member

-The Ellerslie Member is a stratigraphical unit of Early Cretaceous age in the Western Canadian Sedimentary Basin.
+The Ellerslie Member is a stratigraphic unit of Early Cretaceous age in the Western Canadian Sedimentary Basin.

 It takes the name from Ellerslie, a community in southern Edmonton, and was first described in Imperial Oil's Whitemud No. 3 well by C. Warren Hunt in 1950.

 Lithology

 The Ellerslie Member is composed of fine grained sand with sandy shale and shaley sand lenses in the upper part, and medium grained quartz sand, siltstone and coal in the lower part.

 Hydrocarbon production

 Oil is produced from the Ellerslie Member in southern Alberta and central Alberta.

 Distribution

 The Ellerslie Member Lateral reaches a thickness of 40 m (Upper Ellerslie) and 30 m (Lower Ellerslie).
 It occurs in the sub-surface in central and southern Alberta and south-western Saskatchewan.

 Relationship to other units

 The Ellerslie Member represents the lower part of the Mannville Group in southern and central Alberta.
 It is conformably overlain by the Ostracod Beds of the Manville Group and rests unconformably on Paleozoic strata such as the Banff Formation or Pekisko Formation, often separated by a Detrital Zone.

 It is correlated to the McMurray Formation in the Athabasca Oil Sands of north-eastern Alberta and the Dina Member in east-central Alberta and west-central Saskatchewan.